-Expressions are used in so many workflows, and keys part of any workflow, especially when it comes to workflows that make decisions or computations.
-FlowWright has its own expression evaluation engine, where it uses algorithms to in-memory compile expression programs and executes them to get the result of the expression.
-The expression evaluation is designed in such a way where it has no limitations, it can evaluate any expression.
+Expressions are used in so many workflows, and key part of any workflow, especially when it comes to workflows that make decisions or computations.
+FlowWright has its expression evaluation engine, which it uses algorithms to compile expression programs and executes them to get the result of the expression.
+The expression evaluation is designed in such a way that it has no limitations, it can evaluate any expression.
 Most expressions take 150-300 milliseconds to execute.

 Over the years we heard from our customers to improve the performance of the expression evaluation engine, especially from customers who use the product for real-time execution of workflows and customers who use Microservices.
 If 5 decision steps within the workflow execute, it could take 750-1500 milliseconds to execute.

-In FlowWright, we were able to change the algorithm on how we build our in-memory compiled expressions, and have a reference to the previously built expressions using caching.
-Given these enhancements, the first execution of an expression still takes a similar hit in execution time, but all other similar expression calls will execute at near 0 milliseconds.
+In FlowWright, we were able to change the algorithm on how we build our in-memory compiled expressions and have a reference to the previously built expressions using caching.
+Given these enhancements, the first execution of an expression still takes a similar hit in execution time, but all other similar expression calls will execute at nearly 0 milliseconds.

 Looking at the first Decision step, #1, the below diagram shows that it took 121 milliseconds to execute.